 This post may contain affiliate links.
 Please read our disclosure to learn more about how we recommend products and services.

-Over the past several years, I have spoken to many people who have been forced to tap into their 401k or other retirement accounts.
-Some have done it to try and save homes (only to lose them anyhow), others have done it to survive after losing a job, and others have done it for seemingly legitimate reasons such as funding their child’s college education.
+Over the past several years, I have spoken to many people who have tapped into their 401k or other retirement accounts too soon.
+Some have done it to try and save homes from foreclosure, (only to lose them anyhow), others have done it to survive after losing a job, and others have done it for seemingly legitimate reasons such as funding their child’s college education.
+Others sadly, have done it for foolish reasons such as a vacation or paying off a car.
+Before I knew better, I pulled money out of my retirement when I should not have.
+I so regret many of the financial decisions I made in my 20’s because if I knew then what I know now, I might actually be retired already (and I am still in my 40’s). 🙂

-1. It robs you of your much needed retirement funds.
-Many people already fear outliving their retirement, and this only makes that problem worse.
+It robs you of your much-needed retirement funds.
+Many people already fear of outliving their retirement, and this only makes that problem worse.

 What if there was a way to use that money and recoup the losses from the taxes and penalty, still have it grow, AND have access to it after you have spent it?